ayadshkur10221/karwan-ai/README.md

 ## ❤️ Contributing

-Pull requests, bug reports, and feature suggestions are welcome.
+Contributions are welcome.

-If you improve Karwan, consider sharing your changes with the community.
+If you improve Karwan, feel free to submit a pull request or fork the project.

 ---

 ## 📜 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the **Apache 2.0 License**.

+You are free to use, modify, and distribute this project under the license terms.

-Please keep copyright notices intact and do not claim the original project as your own.
+Please keep original copyright notices intact.

+Do not present this project as your original creation.

 ---